-on our way to a coffee shop, listening to one an old favorite that always makes us cry.
+on our way in the rain to a coffee shop, listening to an old favorite that always makes us cry.

 An hour at a time softens into the beautiful, desperate closeness of our beginning

 Years ago I let go of my brother's hand; I did not know how to love him.
 In the depths of his depression, of his addiction, hating himself, he did things that made it hard to stay, for us to love him.

 He fell, and he died.
 We lost him forever.